 Sometimes technology-based change happens very slowly or not at all

-For example, despite telephones being around for quite a while now (!) and the more recent mobile revolution, telephone screening is still rarely used by employers.
-If they do telephone interviews it’s usually only for initial stage information gathering.
+For example, despite telephones being around for quite a while now (!) and the more recent mobile revolution, telephone screening is rarely used by employers.
+If they do telephone job interviews, it’s usually only for initial stage information gathering.

 Despite the availability of the technology, only 18 months ago video interviewing was still rare in mainstream hiring.
-It was sometimes used in place of international travel but even that was unusual: the norm was that overseas applicants (even with Right to Work) didn’t get considered unless they were available for physical face to face meetings.
+It was sometimes used in place of international travel but even that was unusual.
+The norm was that overseas applicants (even with Right to Work) didn’t get considered unless they were available for physical face-to-face meetings for job interviews.

 So much so that it’s highly likely that one could have looked forward ten years and seen little change.

-However, then Covid hit such that ALL business meetings were overnight moved online.
+However, then Covid hit such that ALL business meetings and job interviews were moved online overnight.

 Fast forward to 2021.
-In person interviews seem odd, verging on unthinkable.
+In-person job interviews seem odd, verging on unthinkable.
 Certainly the huge advantages of safety (the original catalyst) but also convenience (for both sides), simplicity and speed have out trumped the formerly perceived benefits of the in-person interview.

 Originally this was driven by the pandemic and lockdown rules but as these ease little seems to be changing.
 There has been no increase in requests for physical meetings despite relaxing of restrictions.

-Meetings at less convenient times are easy as no-one is kept waiting before a long commute home.
+Meetings at less convenient times are easy as no one is kept waiting before a long commute home.
 Very busy people can find slots more readily.
-People formerly difficult to schedule for a meeting because they were at client sites in other locations (or even other countries) are now readily available to interview.
+People who were formerly difficult to schedule for a meeting because they were at client sites in other locations (or even other countries) are now readily available to interview.
 No one needs to find half a day free to trail into a London office.

 It’s partly that the new world has opened everyone’s eyes to the advantages but mainly that overnight, video meetings were the only option.
 They are now the norm and people rapidly became very familiar with both the technology and the subtleties of the new medium.

-Some firms made use of open evenings, especially for less senior appointments.
+Some management consulting firms made use of open evenings, especially for less senior appointments.
 The replication of this format is straightforward and enhanced by the potential to allow candidate anonymity while giving an informative and compelling presentation to a number of potential applicants.
-This could be coupled with short one to one discussions afterwards.
+This could be coupled with a short one-to-one discussion afterwards.

 None proven as yet!
 There may be a backlash in months or years to come as mismatched staff and employers part company from each other, throwing the whole hiring model into question, but it seems unlikely.

-Some recruiters in particular are still cautious and emphasising the difficulty of assessing the “chemistry” fit without the “real life” meeting, but most would concede that they haven’t experienced any real problems yet!
-And of course, there are many examples of in person chemistry fooling us or leading to poor decisions too.
+Some recruiters, in particular, are still cautious and emphasising the difficulty of assessing the “chemistry” fit without the “real life” job interview.
+However, most would concede that they haven’t experienced any real problems yet!
+And of course, there are many examples of in-person chemistry fooling us or leading to poor decisions too.

 Linked to this there has been no real evidence of wariness from candidates about job moves with a wholly virtual process.

-Clearly the level of commitment required from candidates to enter into a recruitment process is lower but this doesn’t seem to have led to an upsurge in “fishing expeditions”.
-However, as candidate shortages bite there will be an increase in counter offers and it may be that the lack of real drive to move will in some cases make these more successful.
-Set against this of course the opportunity for employers to engage with candidates who might not otherwise have been prepared to meet can only be a positive development.
+Clearly, the level of commitment required from candidates to enter into a recruitment process is lower.
+This doesn’t seem to have led to an upsurge in “fishing expeditions”.
+However, as candidate shortages bite there will be an increase in counter-offers.
+It may be that the lack of real drive to move will in some cases make these more successful.
+Set against this of course, is the opportunity for employers to engage with management consultancy candidates who might not otherwise have been prepared to meet.
+This can only be a positive development.

-What do you need to know about virtual job interviews?
+What do you need to know about virtual job interviews for management consulting jobs?

-Over a year on both employers and applicants are very familiar with the potential perils of Zoom/Teams meetings and, like old style interviews, both sides should keep the need to impress at “front of mind”.
+Over a year on both employers and applicants are very familiar with the potential perils of Zoom/Teams meetings.
+Like old-style interviews, both sides should keep the need to impress at “front of mind”.

-- Neither side would appear scruffy, or use a cluttered room, or be unprepared, or late “in real life” and absolutely the same logic applies in virtual meetings.
-Smart casual is the expectation from both sides and T shirts are still not acceptable!
+- Neither side would appear scruffy, or use a cluttered room, or be unprepared, or late “in real life”.
+Absolutely the same logic applies in virtual meetings.
+Smart casual is the expectation from both sides and T-shirts are still not acceptable!

-- Applicants need to consider how to make a favourable and memorable impression given that video misses the physical cues that can help them stay in people’s memory.
+- Applicants need to consider how to make a favourable and memorable impression.
+Video may mean the interviewer misses the physical cues that can help someone stay in people’s memory.
 For the right reasons of course.

 - Employers that might have relied on impressing because of swanky offices, even if subconsciously, need to ensure that the candidate experience still creates a great impact.

-- Many have still not got the hang of looking at the camera rather than the screen which makes a huge difference to engagement.
+- Many have still not got the hang of looking at the camera rather than the screen.
+This makes a huge difference to engagement.

 The ease of meetings is a blessing and a curse.
-Thought should be given to negating any potential downside of the limitations of virtual meetings by perhaps involving more people and/or more meetings.
-This would apply to both sides: the candidate should in turn feel comfortable asking for more meetings or to meet more people if they feel they need to.
+Thought should be given to negating any potential downside of the limitations of virtual meetings.
+This could perhaps involve more people and/or more meetings as part of the interview process.
+This would apply to both sides.
+The candidate should in turn feel comfortable asking for more meetings.
+Or even to meet more people if they feel they need to.

-In this context it’s important that both sides can see the potential culture and values fit which can be easier if more people are involved.
+In this context, it’s important that both sides can see the potential culture and values fit.
+This may be easier with more people involved.

-Finally, consideration should be given to a real face to face stage if it is clear that this will have genuine value!
-Perhaps pre offer for both sides to have a final check?
-Perhaps post offer to help “seal the deal” and see one or more real life colleagues?
+Finally, consideration has to be given to a real face-to-face stage if it is clear this has genuine value!
+Perhaps pre-offer for both sides to have a final check?
+Perhaps post-offer to help “seal the deal” and see one or more real-life colleagues?

-In summary it took a global pandemic to effect a genuine paradigm shift in recruitment and the new model now looks like it’s here to stay.
+In summary, it took a global pandemic to effect a genuine paradigm shift in recruitment.
+The new model now looks like it’s here to stay.